isabella232/cf-networking-notes/packet-travel.md

 4. Packet has source IP matching eth0 device of the container
 5. Packet reaches the host side of the veth device
 6. Route for the matching destination subnet has the VTEP device of the source and destination host
-7. Neighbor rule for the destination VTEP resolves it's MAC address
+7. ARP rule for the destination VTEP resolves it's MAC address
-8. ARP rule for the destination MAC resolves it's underlay IP address (the IP address of eth0 on the destination host)
+8. FDB rule for the destination MAC resolves to the outgoing VTEP device and destination underlay IP address (the IP address of eth0 on the destination host)
-9. VTEP encapulates traffic with the destination
+9. VTEP encapulates traffic with the destination and sends it as UDP on port 4789 to the destination underlay IP
+10. On the destination VM, the packet is received on eth0, port 4789

 ## Inside the Source Application Container